Is enlightenment a state of transformation?

 The answer is yes: enlightenment does represent one possible state of transformation a person can strive towards.
 Understand countless paths in transformation exist, and enlightenment represents not necessarily a final goal but one destination of many in transformation.

 People assume enlightenment is the final goal in transformation.
 The trouble is humans tend to get stuck in time.
 Enlightenment itself is a timeless state, and as such, it isn’t first nor last.
-It simply is one state of being, humans with awareness can exist within.
+It merely is one state of life humans with awareness can exist within.